Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/app/cashout/_index.md

 2. **Brand Selection**
    - From `tilloSelection` the user can look through the available brands.
    - Using `handleTilloBrandChange` the currently selected brand is available in `brandData`.
    - Once a brand has been selected, `getGiftcardLink(brand)` can be called to obtain the giftcard link.
-If succesful, the link will also be available in `giftcardLink`.
+If successful, the link will also be available in `giftcardLink`.
    - The wallet will now update in the background.
 The credit balance will decrease by the `giftcardAmount`.
    - Use `setTilloStage("giftcard")` to proceed.